Arkowne/vbc-computercraft/README.md

 ### Step 1: Configure your monitor computer

-Open the client computer and set the modem side and your server IP:
+Open the client computer and set your server IP:

 ```
 set vbc.ip_server your_ip:4334  -- Replace your_ip with the actual IP of your VBC Server e.g. http://0.0.0.0:4334